Penalties for Solicitation of a Minor in 2025 (Charges & State Laws)

 Case Study 3: Enticement by Electronic Means

 Michael, a 35-year-old, engaged in online conversations with someone he believed to be a minor.
-He repeatedly asked the minor to meet up for sexual activity.
+He repeatedly asked the minor to meet up for sexual activity and also had indecent exposure.
 The minor’s identity was that of a 14-year-old, and the online communication was used as evidence against Michael.
 In his defense, Michael claimed that he was merely engaging in role-play and never intended to meet the minor.

 However, the court determined that his actions constituted solicitation of a minor through electronic means, leading to his conviction and severe penalties.